 Goldberg talked to medical experts who said misusing Q-tips can, “cause all kinds of problems: from punctured ear drums to impacted ear wax.”

 Goldberg’s story “Why You Really, Truly Should Not Put Q-Tips Into Your Ears” back in November prompted such a massive response, she recently wrote a follow-up piece with more expert advice.

 Even though it might seem intuitive to want to clean out your ears if they feel blocked up, Goldberg says the ear canal is designed to be self-cleaning.

 Goldberg said the general rule for ear health is pretty simple: “If you leave your ears alone, they’ll leave you alone.”

 From NPR and WBUR Boston, I'm Jeremy Hobson.
 This is HERE AND NOW.
 And if you can't hear me that well, perhaps you need to clean out your ears with some Q-tips or cotton swabs.
 Well, actually, hold on - maybe that's a bad idea.

 (SOUNDBITE OF WAX VAC COMMERCIAL)

-UNIDENTIFIED MAN #1: Stop using other ear cleaners that don't work and stop using cotton swabs that can damage your ears.
+UNIDENTIFIED ANNOUNCER: Stop using other ear cleaners that don't work, and stop using cotton swabs that can damage your ears.